-The quality of the assistance being provided is not at the level where charter schools feel confident enough on being wholly dependent on one organization for assistance and guidance.
+The quality of the assistance being provided is not at the level where charter schools feel confident enough on being wholly dependent on the support organizations for assistance and guidance.

 Charter school leaders often consult "people" rather than "organizations" for help.
-There isn't a clear consensus among all the operators that a "one-stopshop" exists to serve their every need.
-There is a large minority of charter operators who are not familiar or even aware of support organizations, and it may represent a special category of charter schools in need of information about support options.
+There isn't a clear consensus among all the operators that a "one-stop-shop" exists to serve their every need.
+There is a large minority of charter operators who are not familiar or even aware of support organizations, and it may represents a special category of charter schools in need of information about support options.